pilcrowonpaper/copenhagen/pages/webauthn.md

 WebAuthn are usually used in 2 ways - with passkeys or security tokens.
 While they don't have a strict definition, passkeys usually refer to credentials that can replace passwords and stored in the authenticator (resident keys).
 Security tokens, on the other hand, are meant to be used as a second factor, after authenticating with a password.
 Credentials for 2FA are usually encrypted and stored in the relying party's server.
 In both cases, they are a more secure alternatives to existing methods.

-Using WebAuthn, applications can also verify the device with the manufacture.
+Using WebAuthn, applications can also verify the device with the manufacturer.
 This requires attestation and is not covered in this page.

 ## Vocabulary